Welcome to today's edition of the Rush 24-7 podcast.

 Love this stuff.

-Or I've not made a decision to pursue higher orifice, he said, but it is true that I have thought about it over the last several months.
+Anyway, I'm still at the point where I have not made a decision to pursue higher orifice, he said, but it is true that I have thought about it over the last several months.

-After November 7th, I'll sit down, I'll consider, and if at some point I change my mind, I'll make a public announcement, and everybody will be able to go at me.
+After November 7th, I'll sit down, I'll consider, and if at some point I change my mind, I'll make a public announcement and everybody will be able to go at me.

 That's no big deal.